johannschopplich/loadeer/README.md

 > Performant, SEO-friendly and configurable library to lazily load images using the `IntersectionObserver` API.

 If you have used [Lozad.js](https://github.com/ApoorvSaxena/lozad.js), then you already know how to use Loadeer.js.
-This library is basically an overhauled and opiniated version of Lozad.js, which includes `sizes` support, makes usage of `data` attributes instead of classes and is written in TypeScript.
+This library is basically an overhauled and opinionated version of Lozad.js, which includes `sizes` support, makes usage of `data` attributes instead of classes and is written in TypeScript.

 Loadeer.js is intended to be used with images.